ABOUT

 Could this scale?

 We were especially impressed with one man and his team who work in an area where nearly thirty percent of all identified unreached people groups in the world are located.
 The team was laser focused on making disciples and training pastors.
-Their budget was tiny, their conditions atrocious (by American standards), their task enormous, and their godly ambitions inspiring.
+Their budget was tiny, their conditions very hard (by American standards), their task enormous, and their godly ambitions inspiring.
 We couldn’t help but ask, “Could this training program scale?”
 If we were able to raise funding, could they train eighty nationals instead of twenty five?
 These brothers already had their hands full.
 So how could we help?
 The most obvious way was to raise American dollars to support this fruitful program.

 Efficiency and effectiveness are important to us.